Model A · Model L · The Connection

 The same logic applies to Judging elements.
 Ti(N.) is Ti shaped by an intuitive, abstract quality — the logical framework as pure architecture, concerned with conceptual coherence and the internal structure of ideas.
 Ti(S.) is Ti shaped by a sensing, concrete quality — the logical framework as embodied procedure, concerned with physical disciplines, codified practice, and the structured forms of the material world.
 These are the leading functions of LII and LSI.
 Both types lead with structural logic.
 What differs is the Perceiving influence on that logic — and that difference, in practice, is the difference between a theorist and an institutionalist.

-Understanding the cross-influence is the key to reading the Four Cases below — and to understanding why Model L resolves ambiguities that Model A, by itself, cannot.
+Understanding the cross-influence is the key to reading the Eight Cases below — and to understanding why Model L resolves ambiguities that Model A, by itself, cannot.

 Soviet constructivist illustration of a scholar presiding over two immense interlocking cogwheels engraved with the socionics perceiving and judging elements, amber light radiating from their point of contact